How Many Calories Do 100 Squats Burn?

 • Squat pulses

-Jump squats raise heart rate quickly, while split squats increase time under tension.
-Bulgarian split squat is performed one leg at a time, making it more demanding and challenging for balance and control.
+Jump squats increase heart rate quickly, while split squats increase time under tension.
+Bulgarian split squat is performed one leg at a time, making it more challenging.

 Squats a Day: Is Doing 100 Squats Daily Effective?

-The effects of doing 100 squats may include:
+The effects of completing a high-volume squat routine may include:

 • Improved lower-body strength